giorgiopizz/gen_studies/README.md

 ## Analysis configuration
-To run an analysis write a configuration python file like `configs/HH_lhe/config.py` (always under the `configs` folder) where you define different configuration variables.
+To run an analysis write a configuration python file like `src/gen_studies/configs/config.py` where you define different configuration variables.

 ### General section
 * `lumi`